AliabbasMerchant/SecureNotes/README.md

 A realtime, secure notes and reminders application

 SecureNotes is aimed to be a note taking platform that will be able to keep all of your secret stuff as well.
-All the notes are passpord protected, and will therefore, be safe.
+All the notes are password protected, and will therefore, be safe.

 ## Tech Stack
 1. Backend: NodeJS, ExpressJS.